ryansgot/forsuredbcompiler/README.md

         super.onCreate();
         // creates the tables based upon your FSGetApi extensions
-        // pass your custom authority in to TableGenerator.generate() if you don't want the default FSDBHelper.init(this, "testapp.db", TableGenerator.generate());
+        // pass your custom authority in to TableGenerator.generate() if you don't want the default
+        // if your app has a debug mode, you can call FSDBHelper.initDebug() method instead to get queries spit out to the log
+        FSDBHelper.init(this, "testapp.db", TableGenerator.generate());
         // the String is your Content Provider's authority ForSureAndroidInfoFactory.init(this, "com.fsryan.testapp.content")